TC exam guidance

 Your permitted materials

-You are not allowed to access the internet (including myCABLE) to view materials or information.
+You are not allowed to access the internet (including Advantage) to view materials or information.
 However, you are allowed up to 10 pieces of blank paper (lined or unlined), the formula tables for Finance or the Rate Sheets for Principles of Taxation.
-You are also allowed a non-programmable calculator which must be shown to the camera at the start of the exam.
+You are also allowed a non-programmable calculator which must be shown to the camera at the start of the assessment.

 Know what you can’t bring